Table of Contents

 Tooth extraction can save the damaged tooth from becoming severely infected.
 Sometimes a tooth breaks near the gum line.
 The leftover tooth structure may not be enough to attach a dental crown for tooth restoration.
 In cases like these, tooth extraction is needed.

 Immediate Tooth extraction does not have to be painful and uncomfortable.
 Our experienced dentists at Icon Dental Center offer the best tooth extraction services.
 Don’t hesitate to book your appointment.
-Call us at 206-225-2882 for Seattle and 425-337-2400 for Everett.
+Call us at 206-225-2882 for a free consultation from qualified o and 425-337-2400 for Seattlebest orthodontics in Everett.